Carpenter (surname)

-Carpenter is a surname.
-Its use as a forename or middle name is rare.
+Carpenter is an occupational surname derived from the profession of carpenter.
 Within the United States, it ranked as the 231st-most common surname as of the 2010 census.
-The English meaning of carpenter is the occupation of one who makes wooden objects and structures by shaping wood.

 Origin

-Common use of the Carpenter surname in the English language is seen circa 1275–1325 in Middle English.
-Its use prior to this time as a surname has roots in the Anglo-Norman French introduced into England about the time of the Norman conquest of England of 1066.
+The Carpenter surname has roots in the Anglo-Norman French introduced into England about the time of the Norman conquest of England of 1066.
 The earliest attested use as a surname in English is from 1121, though its use as a secondary name or description in the Domesday Book of 1086 might have precedence.
+It came into common use in Middle English circa 1275–1325.

 In Old French, the surname was commonly written as "Carpentier" and its earlier form as "Charpentier".
 Its use as a surname may have derived as a nickname or description of one's occupation circa 900–1000.

-All of these variations come from the Late Latin carpentārĭus, denoting use as an artifex – a wagon or carriage-maker equal to a wainwright.
-The roots of carpentārĭus come from the Latin carpentum, meaning a two-wheeled carriage or a form of chariot not used directly for warfare in the community by women and others, plus arius – used in the masculine form as a noun denoting an agent of use from other nouns.
-It may be related to the Old Irish carpat and the Gaulish carbad for carriage or cart, and is probably related to the Gaulish karros.